About Me

 Internet

-roboticaI have been online since 1995 and one of my first web project was Internet Safety for World Kids Network, a children’s fun website.
+roboticaI have been online since 1995 and one of my first web project was Internet Safety for World Kids Network, a children’s fun website where I drafted the 10 Golden Rules on Internet Safety.
 See that icon to the right?
 That ‘s supposed to be me..
 LOL, I was called Robotica by kids around the world.
 Cute… As a concerned mother, I made sure my daughters were guided in the use of the internet.
 My daughter is known as the first Filipino Blogger in the Philippines.
 My second project was the website for the Manila Children’s Choir.
 It’s not online anymore but it was useful when the Vatican googled for children’s choir in the Philippines.
 M, my second daughter got to sing in the Vatican with the choir and had a personal audience with Pope John Paul.
 Angel-luijoe.net was created to pay tribute to my beautiful son who died on May 27, 2000.
 I maintained a mini-blog in that site.
 The year 2002 was significant because it marked my entry as an entreprenuer.
 Together with L , we started Protagonist Webhosting which served the global market.
 Then on June 2005, Pinoy Webhosting was initiated to serve the local market and to make webhosting affordable to starter businesses.( I have since stopped the webhosting in 2010 to focus on my advocacy.)
 My other web project is the The Compassionate Friends, a grief support group for families who have lost a child or sibling.

 Grief